 Then throw along family too.
 That endless source of amusement, camaraderie, and Christmas arguments.
 People we once touched.
 They have a whole set of expectation alongside, nuanced with finer colours and strands, cloying in ever more subtle ways to resurface at opportune times when you’re least armed.
-Memories, worries, yearnings, realisations and occasionally shared dreams that forge our daily identity, whether we’re in the middle of chatting up the hottie from Accounts or drumming one’s head on the bus window as you slumber the petit mort of the overworked and oversexed.
+Those childhood memories, worries, yearnings, realisations and occasionally shared dreams that forge our daily identity, appearing into your mind whether you’re midway chatting up the hottie from Accounts or drumming one’s head on the bus window as you slumber the petit mort of the overworked and oversexed.
 We’re meant to love them.
 We’re meant to honour them.
 We’re meant to forgive them.
 And they’re meant to reciprocate – but even if they don’t we should be gliding about like a motherfucking sunbeam of forgiveness and charity anyway.
 Oh how they tease!

 Congratulations, you have just become a ‘walking husband’.
 In the West we call this a fistpumping motherfucking RE-SULT.
 So okay, so far so monogamous.
 But the thing is the lady in question can have as many walking husbands as she pleases.
 And if one reads between the lines, you can be the walking husband of as many esteemed ladies of the Fragrant Nocturnal Emission Chambers as you can get.
 If you have a child with one of these women, you are not considered the father, merely the sperm donor, or if it makes you feel better, sweetie, the ‘birth-father’.
 The woman will be that child’s mother, her brother will be that child’s father.
 Luckily for the Musuo, Chinese minorities are exempt from the one/two child rule, so a brother is almost always present in a family.
 If they’re not fuck it, the kid’ll live.

 Anyway, I digress.
 I don’t think I’ve actually solved what’s wrong with our lives, just went on on one about sex and monkeys.
-But I think germs and war and interminably having to Werk come in there somewhere.
-Anyhoo, kill your family.
+But I think germs and war and interminably having to Werk come into it somewhere.
+Anyhoo, delete your family speed-call.
 Kill the president and put a woman there, any woman; Sandra from HR will do.
 Avoid chimpanzees.

 Put off your death, switch the emo music off and put on your tie.
 Bitch.